ESchoolView

-eSchoolView was a content management system and website developer based in Columbus, Ohio.
-The company's clients include public, private, and charter school institutions.
+eSchoolView was a content management system provider and website developer based in Columbus, Ohio.
+The company was founded in 2008 by Rob O'Leary and Grant Wright and focused on building websites and digital tools for educational institutions.
 Rob O’Leary and Grant Wright founded eSchoolView in 2008.

 History

+eSchoolView was founded in 2008 by Rob O'Leary and Grant Wright in Columbus, Ohio.
+The company developed website and content management solutions primarily for public, private, and charter school institutions.

-In 2008, Rob O’Leary and Grant Wright founded eSchoolView. eSchoolView held its “Investing in Our Future,” a scholarship for high school seniors, competition in December 2013.
-That month, the company pledged $35,000 towards student scholarships.
+By 2013, the company had begun expanding its community and educational initiatives.
+In December of that year, eSchoolView launched its own "Investing in Our Future" scholarship program for high school seniors and pleged $35,000 toward student scholarships.

-During the 2013-2014 school year, eSchoolView partnered with Hannah Ashton Middle School in Reynoldsburg, Ohio to create a coding class for eighth grade students.
-In April 2014, eSchoolView launched its first “tailor-made” website in Iowa.
-Later that year, eSchoolView was listed on District Administration’s “Readers' Choice Top 100 Products.”
+In 2014, eSchoolView continued to expand its product offerings and geographic reach, launching its first customized website for a school in Iowa, and partnering with Hannah Ashton Middle School in Reynoldsburg, Ohio to create a coding class for eighth grade students.
+Later that year, eSchoolView was listed on District Administration’s “Readers' Choice Top 100 Products.” and was serving over 200 Ohio school districts and 1,300 educational organizations across 31 states.

-The company was listed as No. 1409 on Inc. Magazine's Inc. 5000 index of fastest growing U.S. companies that year.
-By June 2014, the company served over 200 Ohio school districts and 1,300 educational organizations in 31 states.
-In 2015, eSchooView's sustained growth was again recognized and was named 1907 on Inc. Magazine's 5000 list.
-In October 2015, eSchoolView was featured in District Administration magazine as a provider of K12 websites.
+The company was listed as No. 1409 on Inc. Magazine's Inc. 5000 index of fastest growing U.S. companies in 2014.
+In 2015, eSchooView's was again recognized and named 1907 on Inc. Magazine's 5000 list.
+In October 2015, eSchoolView was featured in District Administration magazine as a provider of K-12 website providers.